A Guide to Making an Eco-Friendly DIY Face Mask at Home

 First of all, these DIY instructions are not going to be for medical-grade N95 face masks.
 But they adhere to the guidelines in the CDC website on the use of cloth face coverings to help slow the spread of COVID-19.

-Secondly, you won’t need to have the skills of a professional tailor.
-And if you don’t have a sewing machine, we’ll give you some simple information on what you can do instead in the next section.
+Secondly, you won’t need to have the skills of a professional tailor or a sewing machine for that matter.
+We’ll give you some simple information on what you can do instead in the next section.

 OK, here’s our tutorial for a DIY mask with filter.
 Let’s start with what you need.